 quarter

-Figure 4 Impulse responses of aggregate income and consumption to a UI extension during recesssions with and without aggregate demand effects
+Figure 4 Impulse responses of aggregate income and consumption to a UI extension during recessions with and without aggregate demand effects

-demand effects, income in the first quarter is 6.5 percent higher than the counterfactual as the extra spending feeds into higher incomes.
-Consumption in this model jumps to a higher level than without aggregate demand effects and comes down more slowly as the feedback effects from consumption to income dampen the speed with which income—and hence the splurge—return to zero.
-After a couple of years, when the recession is most likely over and aggregate demand effects are no longer in place, income is close to where it would be without the stimulus check policy although consumption remains somewhat elevated.
+demand effects, income in the first quarter is 6.5 percent higher than the counterfactual, as the extra spending feeds into higher incomes.
+Consumption in this model jumps to a higher level than without aggregate demand effects and comes down more slowly as the feedback effects from consumption to income damp the speed with which income—and hence the splurge—return to zero.
+After a couple of years, when the recession is most likely over and aggregate demand effects are no longer in place, income is close to where it would be without the stimulus check policy, although consumption remains somewhat elevated.

 UI extension

 The impulse responses in figure 4 show the response to a policy that extends unemployment benefits from 6 months to 12 months for a period of a year.
-The path for income, in the model without aggregate demand effects, now depends on the number of consumers who receive the extended unemployment benefits.
+In the model without aggregate demand effects, the path for income now depends on the number of consumers who receive the extended unemployment benefits.
 These consumers are those who have been unemployed for between 6 and 12 months.
-In the first quarter of the recession the newly unemployed receive unemployment benefits regardless of whether they are extended or not.
-Therefore, it is in the second and third quarter, when the effects of the recession on long-term unemployment start to materialize, that the extended unemployment insurance payments ramp up, amounting to an aggregate increase in quarterly income by 0.7 percent.
-By the fifth quarter, the policy is no longer in effect and income from extended unemployment goes to zero.
-Consumption in the first quarter jumps up by more than income (by 0.4 percent), prompted both by the
+In the first quarter of the recession, the newly unemployed receive unemployment benefits regardless of whether they are extended or not.
+Therefore, it is in the second and third quarters, when the effects of the recession on long-term unemployment start to materialize, that the extended UI payments ramp up, amounting to an aggregate increase in quarterly income by 0.7 percent.
+By the fifth quarter, the policy is no longer in effect, and income from extended unemployment goes to zero.
+Consumption in the first quarter jumps by more than income (by 0.4 percent), prompted by both the